 - How the 5GC NF sends its UP information (i.e. IP address or FQDN of the 5GC NF), for standardized UE data transfer from the UE to the 5GC NF.

-- How the 5GC NF checks the reported UE data to support the full visibility of standardized UE data contents.

-- Whether and how to select UEs for UE data collection.

 - Whether or not to support differentiating the traffic of collected UE data from the UE regular traffic at QoS flow level (e.g. using the FQDN or address of the 5GC NF as traffic filter).

-- Whether the UE needs to be authorized for UE data collection.

-- Whether and how to align the UE data measurement with the requirement of UE data transfer provided by the 5GC NF.